 The recoverable amount of goodwill of CGUs, determined on the basis of value in use calculation, uses cash flow projections covering a five year period, with an appropriate terminal growth rate applied thereafter.
-The forecast cash flows have been discounted using the WACC in the jurisdiction where the CGU operates.
+The forecast cash flows have been discounted using the WACC (5.22% for UAE and 19.33% for Egypt) in the jurisdiction where the CGU operates.
 A one percentage point change in the discount rate or the terminal growth rate would reduce the recoverable amount of the CGUs as mentioned in the table below:

-Cash generating units (CGUs) One percentage change in discount rate (AED million) One percentage change in terminal growth rate (AED million)
+Cash generating units (CGUs) Goodwill allocated to CGUs Recoverable amount (AED million) One percentage change in discount rate (AED million) One percentage change in terminal growth rate (AED million) Corporate and Institutional banking 3,589 139,366 33,278 29,406 Retail banking and Wealth Management 1,700 149,767 35,761 31,601 Global Markets and Treasury 206 26,412 6,242 5,516 Emirates NBD Egypt S.A.E - 2,456 143 86

-Corporate Banking 120,871 112,861

-Consumer Banking 119,384 111,472

-Treasury 22,988 21,464

-Emirates NBD Egypt S.A.E 123 285

-Based on the current impairment assessment, goodwill is not impaired as at 31 December 2019.
+Based on the current impairment assessment, goodwill is not impaired as at 31 December 2020.